vgarousi/GUI4tsDetect/README.md

 # Introduction

-GUI4tsDetect is a Graphical User Interface (GUI) interface (application) to the test-smell detection tool tsDetect (https://testsmells.github.io/pages/testsmelldetector-architecture.html).
+GUI4tsDetect is a Graphical User Interface (GUI) interface (application) to the test-smell detection tool [tsDetect](https://testsmells.github.io/pages/testsmelldetector-architecture.html).

 GUI4tsDetect prompts the user to enter the name of the System Under Test (SUT), a test-file or a folder for analysis.